matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 ##### Replay protection

-Due to use of ephemeral key pairs which are immediately discarded after use, each QR code login session derives a unique secret so messages from earlier sessions cannot be replayed.
-Each message in the session is unique and expected only once.
+Due to use of ephemeral key pairs which are immediately discarded after use, each QR code login session derives a unique secret so payloads from earlier sessions cannot be replayed.
+Each payload in the session is unique and expected only once.
 Finally, the use of deterministic nonces prevents any possibility of replay.

 ##### Pure Dolev-Yao attacker